AIR-THU/DAIR-V2X-Seq/README.md

 ## News <a name="news"></a>
 * [2023.09] We have released the code for V2X-Seq, including Sequential Perception Dataset (SPD) and Trajectory Forecasting Dataset (TFD).
-* [2023.05] V2X-Seq dataset is availale [here](https://thudair.baai.ac.cn/index).
+* [2023.05] V2X-Seq dataset is available [here](https://thudair.baai.ac.cn/index).
 It can be unlimitedly downloaded within mainland China.
 Example dataset can be downloaded directly.
 * [2023.03] Our new dataset "V2X-Seq: A Large-Scale Sequential Dataset for Vehicle-Infrastructure Cooperative Perception and Forecasting" has been accepted by CVPR2023.
 Congratulations!
 We will release the dataset sooner.

 ## Dataset Download <a name="dataset"></a>